wearefuturegov/london-coronavirus-response-microsite/_posts/2020-03-26-localgov-directory-for-coronavirus-support.markdown

 Taking a mission approach to set up a basis for collective action, we’re asking our network to join the coalition.
 Working together, owning this together, we can look at the most urgent challenges and coordinate an agile response to new ways of addressing shared problems during an emergency unlike any other.

+. . .

-This directory is fully open source.
-Recognising our shared rapid timescales, if you’d like to talk about any of this work or how we can support you, [please get in touch](mailto:hello@wearefuturegov.com).
+*This directory is fully open source.
+Recognising our shared rapid timescales, if you’d like to talk about any of this work or how we can support you, [please get in touch](mailto:hello@wearefuturegov.com).*